A very brief look.

 And then I searched again and found it, and added a second Instance to my template.

-Selecting the Template button does indeed show the code I created, with the ability to toggle between YAML and JSON.
+Selecting the Template button shows the code I created, with the ability to toggle between YAML and JSON.

 You'll notice in the image above that there are dots connecting the components.